NaRcot01/speech-recognition-CLI-pyrogram/README.md

 ## :clipboard:How to use ##

 Just run the " selfBoT.py " File.<br>
-Then in your telegram application reply  " v2t " to a audio file.<br>
+Then in your telegram reply  " v2t " to a audio file.<br>
 Congratulations!<br>

 ## :bangbang:Got Error? ##